OmarAshkar/PKbioanalysis/README.md

 [![CRAN monthly
 downloads](https://cranlogs.r-pkg.org/badges/PKbioanalysis)](https://cran.r-project.org/package=PKbioanalysis)

 PKbioanalysis is an R package designed to facilitate the integration of pharmacokinetic (PK) and bioanalytical data analysis.
-The overarching goal of this package is to provide a streamlined and standardized approach to chromatography-based pharmacokinetic studies starting from study design to PK analysis and reporting.
+The overarching goal of this package is to provide a streamlined and standardized approach to pharmacokinetic studies starting from study design to PK analysis and reporting.